digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Introduction

 Ecobee Inc. of Toronto, Canada, sells a range of Wi-Fi enabled thermostats, principally in the Americas.
 The EMS, EMS Si, Smart, Smart Si and ecobee3 models are supported by this binding, which communicates with the Ecobee API over a secure, RESTful API to Ecobee's servers.
-Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, changing the backlight intensity, and even sending textual messages to one or a group of thermostats, can be accomplished through this binding (and its accompanying action bundle, TBD).
+Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, changing the backlight intensity, and even sending textual messages to one or a group of thermostats, can be accomplished through this binding (and its accompanying action bundle available in 1.8, or before then [via CI builds](https://github.com/openhab/openhab/pull/2755) or [here](https://www.dropbox.com/sh/pcxh3uembjk1vsy/AABO98W7bltNzhtADA12mgfCa?dl=0)).

 In order to use this binding, you must have already registered your thermostat(s) with Ecobee, registered a new app as a [developer](https://www.ecobee.com/developers/), and then login to your [web portal](https://www.ecobee.com/).

 For installation of the binding, please see the Wiki page [Bindings](Bindings).

-The snapshot version of the binding can be downloaded, together with the rest of openHAB, from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.

 ## Binding Configuration